nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _get_size:

 Getting the size
-    You can easily get the number of GIDs in the NodeCollection with
+    You can easily get the number of nodes in the NodeCollection with

    >>>  len(nrns)
         10